 Her life work is centered on the importance of inclusion, equity, diversity, and culture, and Yoga has become her main tool for personal healing and social change.
-Conversations on race have been at the forefront of her life, finding teachable moments in all spaces: the service industry, banking, youth work, nonprofits, social organizing, & social media.
+Conversations on justice have been at the forefront of her life, finding teachable moments in all spaces: the service industry, banking, youth work, nonprofits, social organizing, & social media.

-“It’s having the really hard conversations first with ourselves, and then with our families and friends to disrupt the patterns of trauma & abuse in order to repair damages done in our lineage and to create a sustainable and peaceful world for 7 generations into the future.”
+“It’s having the really truthful conversations first with ourselves, and then with our families and friends to disrupt patterns of trauma & abuse in order to repair damages done in our lineage and to create a sustainable and peaceful world for 7 generations into the future.”

 Erin’s life inspiration has come through her relationships --

 about both conversation & how we choose to create, act & respond.